elastic/apm/specs/agents/otel-distribution.md

 Configuration to enable: `ELASTIC_OTEL_INFERRED_SPANS_ENABLED`

-While the implementation is Java-only for now, it should probably have been using `ELASTIC_OTEL_JAVA_INFERRED_SPANS_ENABLED` instead, but we plan to fix this inconsistency once it has been contributed upstream.
+Note: While the implementation is Java-only for now, it should probably have been using `ELASTIC_OTEL_JAVA_INFERRED_SPANS_ENABLED` instead, but we plan to fix this inconsistency once it has been contributed upstream.

 ### System metrics